 We recently had the pleasure of being invited on a number of tours around Scotland with Rabbie’s Trail Burners, departing from Edinburgh.
 If you’re not familiar with Rabbie’s, they’re a Scottish tour company who offer small group tours (maximum 16 people) across the UK and Ireland.

 They started in 1993, and were Scotland’s first five star tour company.
 Today they offer all sorts of tours, from day trips to multi-day experiences.
-We did three tours with them over the course of a week – two tours of the Scottish Borders (which Jess has written about here), and one tour focused on Malt Whisky.
+We did three tours with them over the course of a week – two tours of the Scottish Borders (which Jess has written about here), and one tour focused on Malt Whisky, taking in a number of Scotland’s distilleries.
 You can probably guess which of the these 3 tours was my top choice!

-Our Experience on the Whisky Tasting Tour of Scotland with Rabbie’s
+Our Experience on the Scotland Distilleries Tour with Rabbie’s

 Rabbie’s tours start bright and early, with the majority of the departures leaving between 8.30am and 9.30am from the Rabbie’s Tours Edinburgh location.
 This is easy to find, near Calton Hill on Waterloo Place, a couple of minutes walk from Edinburgh Waverley train station.